victorhuang1/shootingRange/README.md

 **targetJ0002 ：** How to make your visit volume reach 1W quickly?

-**targetJ0003 ：** How to get the distance between the browser and the screen?
+**targetJ0003 ：** How to get the distance between the browser and the screen?<br>
-Control the four variables to get the desired effect.
+Control the four variables to get the desired effect. <br>
 Tips: Use screen.width, screen.height, screenLeft, screenTop, innerWidth, innerHeight.
     window.screenY and window.screenTop both return the same result window.screenX and window.screenLeft both return the same result